kodecocodes/i9t/swift-2/swift-2.markdown

 ```

 This protocol requires three things: a method that returns a `Bool` denoting the validity of a given string and also throws an error, and that you provide the type of error that can be thrown.

+TODO: Please can you rewrite this sentence.
+I don't understand how there are three things here?
+Also, I'm confused about the use of the word "type".
+I think that "error type" is different from the use of "type" within Swift?
+Could you reword this to make it more obvious?

 > **Note:** The `errorType` property is not a Swift requirement.
 It's here so that you can be clear about the types of error that might be returned.